 Zinc supplements may be useful in treating other conditions including acne, depression, and anorexia nervosa, and, of course, in preventing and correcting zinc deficiency.
 But which form of zinc should you choose, and which products provide what you want at the lowest cost?
 The answers are in our report.

-In this comprehensive report about zinc supplements and zinc lozenges, you'll get test results and quality ratings for 18 zinc products (including 8 which passed our voluntary Quality Certification Program) and information about two other zinc supplements similar to one that passed testing.
+In this comprehensive report about zinc supplements and zinc lozenges, you'll get test results and quality ratings for 24 zinc products (including 8 that passed our voluntary Quality Certification Program).
 You'll learn:

-- Which zinc supplements passed testing, which failed, and which offer the best value
+- Which zinc supplements passed testing, which failed, and which were selected as CL's Top Picks for providing the right ingredients and the best value

 - Which zinc lozenges provide a dosage known to work -- and which do not